MossDog/MusicVisuals/README.md

 Previous Channel (Smaller Left) --> Previous Visualization
 Next Channel (Smaller Right) --> Next Visualization

-You can also change the visuals using the keys 1-6, alongside hitting the spacebar to pause and hitting it again to restart the song at the beginning if you really need to, to save you from restarting the visual all over again.
+Do be aware that you can only pause / play the music obviously until the song is over and if you wish to restart the song once it has finished, use the spacebar which has pause / restart functionality.
+You can also change the visuals using the keys 1-6 if you feel like it as well.

+There is a video below showing us cycle through the visualizations with the buttons, along with instructions in this video on how to use them.

 # How It Works
 This is code: